Hysteresis loop area scaling exponents in DNA unzipping by a periodic force: A Langevin dynamics simulation study: Results and Discussions

 \figTwo

-In Fig.~\ref{fig:2}(a), we have plotted the average separation between the strands of the DNA, where a constant pulling force $G$ is acting, at various $G$ values for DNA having $N=64$, 96, 128, 192 and 256 base pairs at $T=0.1$.
-For smaller values of the force, the average separation, $\langle x \rangle$, which acts as an order parameter, is zero showing that the two strands of the DNA are in the zipped phase.
-On increasing the force value, the average separation abruptly increases at some critical force value, $G_c$, and $\langle x \rangle \sim N$ showing that the DNA is in the unzipped phase.
-The critical value of force $G_c$ can be obtained by using the finite size scaling (FSS) of the form
+In Figs.~\ref{fig:2}(a) and ~\ref{fig:2}(b), we have plotted the average separation between the strands of the DNA, where a constant pulling force $G$ is acting, at various $G$ values for DNA having $N=64$, 96, 128, 192, and 256 base pairs at temperatures $T=0.1$ and $T=0.2$, respectively.
+For smaller values of the force, the average separation, $\langle x (G) \rangle$, which acts as an order parameter, is zero showing that the two strands of the DNA are in the zipped phase.
+On increasing the force value, the average separation abruptly increases at some critical force value, $G_c(T)$, which depends on the temperature, and $\langle x(G) \rangle \sim N$ showing that the DNA is in the unzipped phase.
+The critical value of force $G_c(T)$, can be obtained by using the finite-size scaling (FSS) of the form